lanfre05/File-Library-C/README.md

-The library file.h is a library containing useful functions for file management in C language, it's created for being an extension of the standard library (stdio.h)
+The file library conteins useful functions for file management in C language, it's created for being an extension of the standard library (stdio.h)
+NOTE: most of the functions require that the managed file pointer is open on specific modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 HOW TO IMPLEMENT THE FILE LIBRARY  (for Beginners)